 The volume, velocity and variety of data (3Vs) are creating similar headaches.
-When faced with an ever-growing mountain of information, it takes a great deal of human skill to understand what questions you need to ask and how best to find the answers.
+When faced with an ever-growing mountain of information, it can take a great deal of human skill to understand what questions you need to ask and how best to find the answers.

-In more prosaic terms, as Warp Drive Bio CEO Alexis Borisy notes: “Our clinical, phenomic data sucks.”
+In more prosaic terms, as Warp Drive Bio CEO Alexis Borisy notes on FierceBiotech: “Our clinical, phenomic data sucks.”

 I’d Like To Keep That Private